Broadcasting Corporation of Niue

 The Broadcasting Corporation of Niue (BCN), also known as the Niue Broadcasting Corporation, is a government-owned broadcasting corporation in Niue, which operates Television Niue and Radio Sunshine, the country's only television and radio channels.
 It is based in Alofi.
 Its general manager and chief editor is Trevor Tiakia.

 Following the 2011 general election, a specific cabinet ministry for the corporation was set up.
 The current minister responsible for the BCN is Joan Viliamu.

+In 2020, a fire caused extensive damage to a significant portion of the TV and radio station's facilities.
+Since then, the organization has been operating from a partially burnt headquarters.
+After five years of functioning in temporary premises and under substandard studio conditions, the Australian Federal Government, with assistance from the ABC International Development team, commissioned the reconstruction of the BCN studios.

+In September 2025, a team from New Zealand and Australia, led by Manaia Go, visited BCN in Niue to upgrade the facility.
+They installed new television and radio broadcast systems, incorporating the latest technology to enable BCN to transmit content through traditional methods as well as various online platforms.